 - Are these workbench environments cost effective as they change with new technology (e.g. consider open-source stack)

 - Are these workbench environments scale-able, configurable, supportable, and portable?

 - Do you have people who can learn quickly and demonstrate solution within context of business problem?
-I’m not talking proof-of-concepts or technology demos but workable solutions.
+Actual workable solutions?